How to Do Prayers of Islam

 Say Allahu Akbar, don't stand up, do the second Sajdah (prostration) and recite the same.

-After Thana, until now, one complete rakat of prayer has been done.
+After Thana, until now, one complete Rakah of prayer has been done.

 After say Allahu Akbar and stand back up and cross your arms just as before.
-Perform the second rakat the same, except you do not need to recite Thana.
+Perform the second Rakah the same, except you do not need to recite Thana.

 4.5 Sitting Position of the Prayer

-After 2 rakah or after the last rakat, stay seated in position of Jalsah.
-It is sunnah to keep your right foot up and lay the left foot on the ground.
+After 2 Rakah or after the last Rakah, stay seated in position of Jalsah.
+It is Sunnah to keep your right foot up and lay the left foot on the ground.
 This position is called Jalsah Al-istiraha or the sitting position of the prayer.

 Here we recite Tashahhud :